 Summary of Steps in Preparing a Christian Will

 There is a difference between fulfilling your obligations (I Timothy 5:8) and making gifts (II Corinthians 8:5).
 Scripture mandates that we support those whom God has placed within our care.
 Gratitude for material blessings however, is expressed by our gifts (II Corinthians 8:6-7).
-Listed below are steps involved in preparing a will while incorporating stewardship.
+Listed below are steps involved in preparing a will that incorporates Biblical stewardship principles.

 Step #1 Determine Your Benefactors